pasoevi/pasoevi.github.io/_drafts/stoicism-and-god.md

 ---
 layout: post
-title: Why Stoicism is Impossible without God
+title: Why There has to be God in Stoicism
 category: "Simpler"
 ---